 (Still) Calling from the Edge: Conference Review 2021 (text)

-A review of this year’s disability and church conference, a partnership between St Martin-in-the-Fields Church and Inclusive Church.
-I regularly present research at this annual disabled-led conference on disability and churches, which celebrated its tenth year in 2021.
+A review of this year’s disability and church conference, a partnership between St Martin-in-the-Fields Church and Inclusive Church, which celebrated its tenth year in 2021.

 Disability and Power in the Church of England (video), Michael Ramsey Centre for Anglican Studies, November 2021

 Panel discussion with Kt Tupling, for the ‘Power in the Church of England’ webinar series.

 Disability and Sexuality: Queer Encounters with Diverse Bodies and Minds (PDF)